Peer-to-Peer and the Music Industry

 What has changed?

 Bitcoin and cryptocurrency (Bitcoin is on version of a cryptocurrency.
 There are hundreds of other cryptocurrency coins or “alt-coins” based on the same technology) have arrived.
+To find out more about this ever changing industry, checking out sites such as beincrypto could lead you on the right path to understanding cryptocurrency and Bitcoin even further.
 For the first time, we have a trusted mechanism for data and low-to-no-fee micropayments.

 But let’s back up just a bit.
 You probably know about Bitcoin through the following topics: